-With global leadership comes global responsibility...not only to our people and shareholders, but also to the suppliers, distributors and citizens of the countries in which we operate.
-That’s why we devote considerable resources toward Enterprise Risk Management (ERM), anticipating and avoiding risks to the financial and operational health of our business.
+With global leadership comes global responsibility...not only to our people and shareholders, but also to the suppliers, distributors and citizens of the countries where we operate.
+That’s why we devote considerable resources toward Enterprise Risk Management (ERM), anticipating and mitigating risks to the financial and operational health of our business.

-ERM follows a clearly defined business strategy that is shared across the company and that is aligned with our strategic and organizational goals.
-Our ERM process adheres to the COSO II (Committee of Sponsoring Organizations of the Treadway Commission) framework.
-We assess all categories of business risk — strategic, operational, compliance, legal and regulatory, reputational and financial reporting — and coordinate our ERM assessment with the Internal Audit Risk Assessment to ensure consistency between the ERM plans and upcoming internal audits.
+ERM follows a clearly defined business strategy that is shared across the company and aligned with our strategic and organizational goals.
+Our ERM process is based on the COSO II (Committee of Sponsoring Organizations of the Treadway Commission) framework.
+We assess business risk based on the risk of failing to attain our strategic objectives.
+Steering committee members meet monthly to assess emerging risks, risk appetite and occurrence probability.
+The committee also monitors action plans put in place to mitigate risk at the enterprise level.
+ERM assessments are coordinated with our Internal Audit Risk Assessment to ensure consistency between the ERM plans and upcoming internal audits.

 Several executive committees integrate ERM with business management by monitoring both risk exposure and how effectively those risks are managed.